HomerReid/scuff-em/doc/docs/tests/libscuff/libscuff.md

-As reference values for testing `libscuff` routines for evaluating RWG integrals, I consider matrix elements between RWG functions on the following surface mesh, in which the triangles are sufficiently regular that it's easy to write down and evaluate the required 4-dimensional integrals .
+As reference values for testing `libscuff` routines for evaluating RWG integrals, I consider matrix elements between RWG functions on the following surface mesh, in which the triangles are sufficiently regular that it's easy to write down and evaluate the required 4-dimensional integrals.

 For example, the positive-positive-panel contribution to $\mc{I}_{\nabla 0 0}$ reads
 <!----------------------------------------------------->